Change Your Clock Change Your Batteries Safety Tip – With time change … comes Change Your Clock, Change Your Battery.

-When we set our clocks ahead an hour in Spring and back an hour in fall.
+When we set our clocks we spring ahead an hour in Spring and fall fall back an hour in fall.
 When we go to do the time change, we should also change the batteries in our smoke detectors and other safety equipment.
 The old saying is … “Change Your Clock, Change Your Battery””.

 As you guessed it, this was done by both Energizer battery and the fire department.
 Of course you don’t have to buy an Energizer battery!
 You can buy the battery of your liking.
 I do know that most generic batteries don’t last long.